SQream/sqream_docs/guides/operations/setup/recommended_pre-installation_configurations.rst

 If you don't have internet access, see `Configure NTP Client to Synchronize with NTP Server <https://www.thegeekstuff.com/2014/06/linux-ntp-server-client/>`__.

+..
-*Comment - Is this the correct procedure on the linked URL: Configure NTP Client to Synchronize with NTP Server?*
+	 **Comment: - Is this the correct procedure on the linked URL: Configure NTP Client to Synchronize with NTP Server?*

 **To configure your NTP:**